reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-3-classic-apis.md

 ```

-The `executeGetUser()` test method verifies the functionality of the `getUser` method in the `UserTypeHttpRequestHelper` class, which retrieves an existing user from the server.

-Firstly, the test prepares by defining the `userId` variable, representing the ID of the user to be retrieved.

-Next, the `getUser()` method is executed using the `userHttpRequestHelper`, passing the `userId` as an argument.
+It prepares by defining the `userId` variable, executes the method using the `userHttpRequestHelper`, and verifies the response received from the server.
+If exceptions occur, the test fails with an error message.

-Then, the test verifies the response received from the server.
-It defines a `responseRequirements` lambda function, which contains assertions to ensure the validity of the user object returned.
-These assertions check that the retrieved `user` is not `null`, that its ID matches the expected `userId`, and that its first name, last name, and avatar are not null or empty.

-Finally, the test uses assertThat to verify that the `existingUser` object satisfies the defined `responseRequirements`.

-If any exceptions occur during the execution of the test, such as network errors or unexpected responses, they are caught within the `catch` block.
-In such cases, the test fails with an appropriate error message indicating the failure to execute the HTTP request.

 {{% info title="Choosing User Defined Type Vs Built-in Type" %}}